SumaiyaNimi/Recent-Advances-In-Deep-Learning/README.md

 This is a repository containing reviews written on recently published papers in Deep Learning.
 Name of the file indicates the name of the paper that has been reviewed.
-These reviews were written as part of course work of the course CSEE 569: Advanced Special Topics – Recent Advances in Deep Learning, offered as a graduate course at University of Missouri Kansas City by Professor Dr. [Yugyung Lee] (https://scholar.google.com/citations?user=BwE_CWcAAAAJ&hl=en).
+These reviews were written as part of course work of the course CSEE 569: Advanced Special Topics – Recent Advances in Deep Learning, offered as a graduate course at University of Missouri Kansas City by Professor Dr. Yugyung Lee.
 # Papers

 1. Localize, Assemble, and Predicate: Contextual Object Proposal Embedding for Visual Relation Detection (https://ojs.aaai.org//index.php/AAAI/article/view/6913)